A cash incentive is available to both new and existing customers.

 It’s also always had great customer service (in my experience at least) and offered decent extras such as interest and overdrafts on accounts.
 There’s also the new loyalty bonus, first paid in 2023, that could return in future years.

-However, the app leaves a lot to be desired, which is why this year I finally stopped using my FlexDirect as my main account and went over to Starling.
+However, the app leaves a lot to be desired, which is why a few years ago I finally stopped using my FlexDirect as my main account and went over to Starling.
 The app is fine and will do most things you need, and I’ve no doubt it’ll improve, but it lags well behind the best alternatives.

 Which Nationwide account should I choose?

 As mentioned there are three accounts where you’ll be eligible for the bonus.

 The most popular is the FlexDirect.
-This offers 5% interest on £1,500 for the first 12 months, which is unbeatable right now.
-However, you can only get this offer the first time you get this account, so you might want to open a standard account for the switching bonus and leave your application for FlexDirect for when you have built up a decent pot.
+This offers 5% interest on £1,500 for the first 12 months.
+However, you can only get this offer the first time you get this account, so you might want to open a standard account for the switching bonus and leave your application for FlexDirect for when (or if) rates improve.

 However this is a great account if you are struggling with your overdraft as you can ask for a 0% overdraft (again only for the first 12 months).
 It’s possible to check your eligibility for this, and discover the size you’d get, before applying.